More sustainable IT

 Recycling and reducing waste

 INSRV seeks to reuse PCs and PC components wherever practicable.
 We are also working with our IT suppliers and waste contractors to recycle as much as possible of our IT waste according to the WEEE regulations.
-Our main IT recycling contractor (RM) undertakes to recycle and reuse at least 98.5% of the waste received.
-We are also working in partnership with other University directorates to share best practice, minimise landfill and maximise recycling and efficiency in this area.
+Our main University IT WEEE contractor (Computer Recyclers UK) recycles over 99% of the equipment that they collect from us.

 Xchange service - more sustainable procurement